 Keeping Washington DC streets safe with virtual reality

-Having seen the success of the Look Twice project in Texas, the Metropolitan Washington Council of Governments (MWCG) wanted to leverage the same concept and put it to work for pedestrian and cyclist safety.
-Using the latest in interactive VR, CM&D was able to help MWGC develop an engaging event activation that went on to touch thousands.
+Having seen the success of the Look Twice project in Texas, the Metropolitan Washington Council of Governments (MWCG) wanted to leverage a similar concept and put it to work for pedestrian and cyclist safety.
+Using the latest in interactive 360 video and VR, CM&D was able to help MWGC develop an engaging event activation that went on to touch thousands.

 Develop an event activation that engages with audiences young and old to help improve pedestrian and cyclist safety on roads in the Washington DC metropolitan area.

 Faced with the top scenarios where pedestrians and cyclists are injured on DC roadways, users get a chance to test (and improve!) their skills as a vigilant driver.